Some hyperbolicity revisited and robust transitivity: Acknowledgments

 \section{Acknowledgments}

 This work is part of the author's PhD thesis, and he would like to thank his advisors Rafael Potrie and Mart\'in Sambarino, for various discussions and suggestions about this work.
 The author also wish to thank Enrique Pujals for many conversations as well as the hospitality of the Graduate Center of the CUNY, where this work begun.
+Finally the author wish to thank the anonymous referees for their careful reading and suggestions that helped us to improve the article.